 Distance and speed can be set up in both standard and metric units.
 The unit can measure your heart rate through the sensors integrated into the seat handlebars.
 However, it’s also telemetric; this means it is compatible with various Polar HR chest strap transmitters.
 An HR strap is not (included), though.

 The console unit offers 32 workout programs in total.
 There are 6 Interval, 6 Hill Climb, 6 Strength, 3 Fat Burn, 5 Random, 5K & 10K programs.
 Along with these, there is also a Fitness Test program and a set of Heart Rate programs.

 The Fitness Test evaluates your fitness level at the end of your workout based on your pulse rate.
 The Heart Rate programs depend on a selected HR interval and adjust the unit’s resistance to allow you to remain within that hr chosen interval.

 Of course, there is also the Manual mode, which gives you the possibility to adjust the resistance as you pedal, without the need to preset anything.

 The console has two user profiles.
 Each user can input their data, such as age and weight, as well as the workout time and resistance level.

 Along with the workout programs and all the other related fitness features, the console also offers several amenities.
 Among them, we can count a stereo sound system, a cooling fan, a USB charging port, a docking bay for your tablet, and a magazine or book holder.

 The sound system consists of two small speakers placed on the two bottom corners of the console.
-It’s audio jack input is compatible with most MP3 players, tablets or smartphones.
-However, the unit doesn’t have volume controls so you will have to adjust the volume from your device.
+The audio jack input is compatible with most MP3 players, tablets, or smartphones.
+However, the unit doesn’t have volume controls, so you will have to adjust the volume from your device.